alexsanteenodev/AwsWordpressApiPost/README.md

 Enjoy!

 # deploy app to AWS account with args
+# You should have Docker up and runnning!!!
 ```
 ./cdk-deploy.sh "https://YOUR_SITE.COM/wp-json/wp/v2" "username" "password" "OpenAiApiKey" "Stable AI ApiKey" --profile=YOUR_PROFILE
 ```